-A “very small number” of MacBook Pro owners with models from 2016 and 2017 have reported an error that prevents the battery charging beyond 1%, Apple writes in a
+A “very small number” of MacBook Pro owners with models from 2016 and 2017 have reported an error that prevents the battery charging beyond 1%, Apple writes in a new support document.

 All models launched in 2016 and 2017, both the 15in and 13in models with and without the Touch Bar, are potentially susceptible to the issue, although Apple suggests that only a small proportion have actually experienced it.